GridTools/gt4py/docs/functional/QuickstartGuide.md

     return a + b
 ```

-Running the field operator should give us a `result` of which all the elements are equal to 2+3=5:
+Running the field operator should produce a `result` of which all the elements are equal to 2+3=5:

 ```{code-cell} ipython3
 result = np_as_located_field(CellDim, KDim)(np.zeros(shape=grid_shape))